-This 4th of July, we're creating our own fireworks.
-But I don't think it'll be a problem if you consider today's workout.
+This 4th of July, create your own fireworks!
 We've got a fun, all stages grinder that can be done with your ruck, but be sure to do the warm-up first to get those muscles ready for action.
 This is even a fun workout to include your kids, partner or a close friend in.**

 ** MODIFICATIONS: (If you invite others to do this workout, they don't have to do anywhere near the same reps.
 6-10 rep counts for a child and 12-15 rep counts for an adult before the rest for a few seconds and begin again, if they want to.
 They can do bodyweight work or light dumbbells in lieu of a ruck.)